-Ricardo Manuel M. Sarmiento, Filipino, 43 years old Director/President & Chief Executive Officer

-Mr. Ricardo Manuel Sarmiento is presently the President and Chief Executive Officer of Vitarich Corporation.
-He leads the over-all operations of Vitarich Corporation.
-He holds a degree in Bachelor of Science in Tourism from the University of the Philippines in Diliman, Quezon City.
+Ricardo Manuel M. Sarmiento, Filipino, 43 years old Director/President & Chief Executive Officer of Science in Tourism from the University of the Philippines in Diliman, Quezon City.
 He is a member of the Upsilon Sigma Phi and Rotary Club of Manila.
 Mr. Sarmiento joined Vitarich in July 2005.